 For example, you can display several flags and balloons outside.
 Blast your PA system to fill the air with modern and classic Aussie musical hits (play the Waltzing Matilda from time to time).
 You can also give out small flags, a mini-Koala toy, a Tim Tam, or any kind of souvenir with every purchase.
 Customers are sure to leave your store satisfied.

 Of course, make sure you and your customers follow standard health protocols, especially if you’re in the food and beverage industry.

 Australia Day can present many growth opportunities for restaurant and café owners, even during the pandemic.

 Inform customers via social media that you’ll prepare a special menu featuring the best Australian dishes and drinks.
 Alternatively, put up separate sections for items like Arnott's and Tim Tams.

 You can also put together a tasting menu or create a diverse platter of dishes from Australia’s regions and communities.

 Let’s not forget Australia’s most-loved desserts.
 From chocolate crackles to Lamingtons and Pavlovas, there are so many sweet ways to show your care for your customers.
 Hand out some of these for free to everyone who makes a purchase.
 Or devise your own unique recipes!

 You don't have to be a restaurant or a food chain to use ideas related to Australia's cuisine.
 Whatever your business, use it to show your respect for Australian appetites.

-Local radio stations will have special Australia Day programs.
-This could be a chance to air your business views and special plans.
 Arrange an interview, along with other small business owners, for a newspaper feature on Australia Day celebrations.